-The script cluster.sh needs the following parameters to operate according to your needs.
+The script cluster.sh takes the following parameters to operate according to your needs.
 If these parameters are not provided, the default values are used.

 Parameter Default Value Description -o oroperation get-state Executes a cluster-wide operation.
 Operations can be the following: IMDG Open Source operations: get-state, change-state, shutdown and get-cluster-version.
 IMDG Enterprise operations: force-start, partial-start and change-cluster-version. -s orstate None Updates the state of the cluster to a new state.
 New state can be active, no_migration, frozen, passive.
 This is used with the operation change-state.
 This parameter has no default value; when you use this, you should provide a valid state. -a oraddress 127.0.0.1 Defines the IP address of a cluster member.
-If you want to manage your cluster remotely, you should use this parameter to provide the IP address of a member to this script. -porport 5701 Defines on which port Hazelcast is running on the local or remote machine.
-Its default value is 5701. -g orgroupname dev Defines the name of a cluster group which is used for a simple authentication.
+If you want to manage your cluster remotely, you should use this parameter to provide the IP address of a member to this script. -porport 5701 Defines on which port Hazelcast is running on the local or remote machine. -g orgroupname dev Defines the name of a cluster group which is used for a simple authentication.
 See the Creating Cluster Groups section. -P orpassword dev-pass Defines the password of a cluster group (valid only for Hazelcast releases older than 3.8.2).
-See the Creating Cluster Groups section. -vorversion None Defines the cluster version to change to.
-It is used in conjunction with the change-cluster-version operation.
+See the Creating Cluster Groups section. -vorversion no argument expected Defines the cluster version to change to.
+It is used in conjunction with the change-cluster-version operation. -d ordebug no argument expected Prints error output. https no argument expected Uses HTTPs protocol for REST calls.